lavanyanemani1996/clumo/parameter_files/README.md

    srparams.dat

 7. File srparams.dat consists of all information regarding the scaling relations.
 Row sr_file	can be used to chose different scaling relations (choice code in sr_file.dat).
-Row sig_0 is to enter sigma_10 of the different properties at z = 0.
+Row sig_0 is to enter sigma(log base 10) of the different properties at z = 0.
 Row z_ev_sig_0	can be used to set redshift & mass evolution of sigma (Use 1 for sigma(M,z) and 0 for const sigma).
    Rows norm, slope, z_evo are for the wanted scaling relations Normalization, slope and redshift evolution.
 The matrix cor describes the correlation coefficient matrix between the different properties.